ElektraInitiative/libelektra/doc/decisions/1_in_discussion/change_tracking.md

 - It is possible to design a single change tracking API that is useful for all existing and future plugins
 - False positivies are okay

-  - this may happend when some keys may have been changed by the user, but have subsequentially been "unchanged" by a transformation plugin
+  - this may happend when some keys have been changed by the user, but have subsequentially been "unchanged" by a transformation plugin
     Scenario: plugin that converts `false`<->`0` and `true`<->`1`
     - `system:/background` is stored with value `false`
     - user gets key `system:/background` with value `0` (after conversion by plugin)